PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:52:31
+Last updated: 2024-04-11 09:53:08
-Random Quote: Sometimes one has to adjust to a situation as it unfolds.
-With every calamity comes opportunity. - Virginia Wilson
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni